bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="fadeoutbox.click function fadeOut, 3 milliseconds"
   alt="fadeoutbox.click function fadeOut, 3 milliseconds." />

-Let&apos;s take a look at how we can do that.
-Over here I have Example 3 open and you can see that I have much the same styling up at the top of the page, as well as my navigation year and my <b>jQuery</b> libraries plugged in.
-I don&apos;t have the easing plug-in here, but you could add it if you wanted to add some easing to these as well.
+<p>Let&apos;s take a look at how we can do that.
+Over here I have Example 3
+open and you can see that I have much the same styling up at the top of the page, as well as my navigation year and my <b>jQuery</b> libraries plugged in.
+I don&apos;t have the easing plug-in here, but you could add it if you wanted to add some easing to these as well.</p>

-Here we&apos;re going to do what we did before with getting our link pound fade out box, which is this first link up here, and we&apos;re going to add our click handler to it.
+<p>Here we&apos;re going to do what we did before with getting our link pound
+fade out box, which is this first link up here, and we&apos;re going to add our click handler to it.
 Click, and then we&apos;re going to pass in our anonymous function that runs when you click that thing.
-In here, we&apos;re going to go get our box.
+In here, we&apos;re going to go get our box.</p>

-Again, we use our <b>jQuery</b> object to get pound box.
-Then we&apos;re going to do, I believe the function is <b>fadeout</b> because we&apos;re fading out the first one.
+<p>Again, we use our <b>jQuery</b> object to get pound box.
+Then we&apos;re going
+to do, I believe the function is <b>fadeout</b> because we&apos;re fading out the first one.
 Yeah, fadeout.
 Again, we could put in normal or you could put fast, or you could put slow, or you could put a specific number of milliseconds; 3,003 seconds is a long time, but we can actually give that a try.
 You&apos;ll see that will actually work over here.
-Over three seconds, it will become invisible.
+Over three seconds, it will become invisible.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 176. fadeoutbox click function fadeout 3000, swing alert done (105) ~~~~~~~~~~~~-->
 <p align="center" width="100%">